 Just sitting, waiting for me to finish up other projects in the house.
 My Dad and his friend Tony (who has often worked on my house over the last few years) ripped out the old toilet and vanity months ago as a way to “just get it done” while I was busy working on other projects.
 I knew eventually I’d come back to it (I would be using the same tile from the guest bath anyway), but for now, it wasn’t a priority.
 But if there was a smell, then more than likely, it would be coming from the hole in the floor where the toilet should be (and my nose isn’t the best at identifying types of smells; I often confuse cigarettes and coffee).
 We’d jammed an old rag in there to keep sewer gas from finding its way into the house, and hadn’t had an issue.
 But, if Charlie had maybe snuck into the room and dislodged the rag, it was possible the gas was now finding its way in (though I’ve been pretty vigilant about blocking her access to the room entirely with a giant box of old closet hangers I’ve been meaning to donate to the thrift store).
-I walked in the room and turned on the light.
+I walked into the room and turned on the light.

 Much to my half-asleep dread, the valve that is supposed to connect the (currently non-existent) sink to the hot water supply was dripping.
 Slightly.
 For how long, I’m not sure, but a wet circle had formed on the cement board below the valve.
 Considering that the room had been vacant for months and I’d just been in there a week ago looking for something and there had been no drip, it was clearly a new problem (and it’s directly above the laundry room, which as you know, I’ve been working on lately – so it’s not possible to have missed this).
 It explained the recent, faint smell (and now found myself thinking it was a “musty” odor – my nose sucks).

 But if this was a new problem, it could mean only one thing: the recent freezing temps.
 Georgia is not a place where freezing pipes are much of an issue, even during the winter.
 Even when we get snow, the ground is hardly ever cold enough to actually let it accumulate; it melts as soon as it touches the pavement.
 But in the last week, the temps had been doing somersaults: 45 high, 18 low; then 19 high, 5 low; then back up to 48 the following day.
 Crazy weather fluctuations.
 But could this mean that my pipes actually froze?
-The pipe that runs behind the master bath does run directly over the garage… which isn’t insulated…
+The pipe that runs behind the primary bath does run directly over the garage… which isn’t insulated…

 I walked over to the valve to turn and tighten it to stop the drip.
-AND THE GODDAMN THING EXPLODED ON ME.
+AND THE GODDARN THING EXPLODED ON ME.
 For your comedic pleasure, I’ve hastily drawn this crude little number for you:

 With all of my might in my tiny arm muscles, I shoved the valve back onto the pipe.
 The valve popped off again a few more times, gushing more and more water out, which was now rapidly heating up (since it was the hot water line).
 By the sheer grace of God, the valve finally stuck back onto the pipe, with only a steady drip leaking out.
-I ran into the guest bath and grabbed the trash can, a couple beach towels, and placed them all underneath the leaking valve to temporarily hold the leak at bay.
+I ran into the guest bath and grabbed the trash can, and a couple beach towels, and placed them all underneath the leaking valve to temporarily hold the leak at bay.

 I immediately called my Dad, who couldn’t remember where the shutoff valve was either.
 I knew I had one in the house and went downstairs to the garage.
 I flipped on the light and immediately saw this near the garage door:

-This would be the area where I suspected the master bath to have pipes above the garage.
+This would be the area where I suspected the primary bath to have pipes above the garage.
 Fears confirmed.
-I probably had a frozen, busted pipe.
-Shit.
-I looked around my hot water heater for the water shutoff to the house.
+I probably had a frozen, busted pipe. $#!%.
+I looked around my water heater for the water shutoff to the house.
 I identified the shutoff for the cold water (which wouldn’t really help the situation) and the shutoff for the gas line (which was again useless in this situation).
 I called and left a voicemail for my uncle, who had installed my kitchen faucet while I was in class last fall and no doubt was asleep at this time of the morning (he’s also in another time zone, so he wouldn’t be up for another couple of hours).
-Then I Googled for a plumber (having only family members work on the plumbing in the house so far, I didn’t have one in my phone already, which made me feel incredibly stupid at this point).
+Then I Googled for a plumber (having only family members work on the plumbing in the house so far, I didn’t have one in my phone already, which made me feel incredibly lame at this point).

 Roto-rooter was the first to pop up on my search, and also open 24/7, so I called them and found myself on hold for a few minutes with a recorded message explaining their higher-than-normal wait times thanks to many homeowners with frozen pipes.
 Eventually, I got a hold of a very friendly rep, who listened to my story.
 I thought I had a frozen pipe over my garage, and a subsequent valve popping off in the bathroom.
 And I didn’t know where my shutoff for the entire house was.
 She calmly explained that their plumbers were working nonstop thanks to the weather, and in all likelihood would not be available to get to my house immediately.
 Probably the next day, sometime in the evening.
 But in the meantime, I could call the local fire department and have them shut off the water from the street or have them help find the connection in the house.
 I gave her my info and thanked her for the information, but knew that I wouldn’t be able to wait nearly 48 hours for a plumber to come by.

 I called the fire department and had them at the house in the next 30 minutes (which gave me enough time to change out of my soaked pajamas, but I still resembled a scared, wet cat).
-A big-ass fire truck sat in front of my house, which felt oh-so-embarrassing.
+A big fire truck sat in front of my house, which felt oh-so-embarrassing.
 They had a tough time figuring out the shutoff as well, so they first turned the water off from the street.
 They even had trouble doing that because of this: